tztian/bakemates/README.md

 On the baker home page, scroll down to `Your Orders`, which shows the details of all of your current orders by customers.
 There, you update the status of orders for your customer to see.

 ## Dependencies
+- .env file: You must create a .env file with the paypal client id and paypal secret (see example.env)
 - DBMS: mysql
 - flask
 - flask_bcrypt